 (26) Students cannot re-enrol after resigning from a course.
 They need to re-apply for admission (refer to Admissions Policy for information on re-admission).

 (27) A student whose enrolment is terminated for non-payment of compulsory fees may apply for reinstatement of their enrolment, which is at the discretion of the Manager, Enrolments.
-Commonwealth supported students will be required to enrol on a fee-paying non-award basis in the current teaching period provided all outstanding fees and charges are paid in full by a specified due date as set by the ARO.
+Commonwealth supported students will be required to enrol on a fee-paying non-award basis in the current teaching period provided all outstanding fees and charges are paid in full by a specified due date as set by the Academic Registrar's Office.
 Non-Commonwealth supported students will be reinstated under the same conditions but will be reinstated into their award course.

 (28) International students whose enrolment has been cancelled will be reported to the Commonwealth Government.
 They may apply for reinstatement of their enrolment in the current teaching period, provided they fulfil the requirements stated in Clause 27 by a specified due date set by the University.